siraben/zkeme80/docs/os-verification.md

 nix develop --command tilem2 --rom zkeme80.rom
 ```

-The shell provides Guile, Python, ImageMagick, TilEm, Xvfb, and xdotool.
+The shell provides Guile, Python, ImageMagick, and TilEm; on Linux it also
+provides Xvfb and xdotool.
 The packaged TilEm is sufficient for interactive use.
 Automated target tests
 require the extended TilEm build that supplies `--headless`, `--macro`,
 `memdump`, and `scanstring` (the checkout used here is